 6. DCT Coefficients at Encoder and Decoder: The coefficients received at the decoder should be as close as possible to the coefficients computed at the encoder.
-In this context, explain the differences between the DCT coefficients computed at the encoder ('DCT Coefficients') and the DCT coefficients recovered at the decoder ('Restored DCT Coefficients').
+In this context, explain the reasons for the differences between the DCT coefficients computed at the encoder ('DCT Coefficients') and the DCT coefficients recovered at the decoder ('Restored DCT Coefficients').